-Soil Nutrient Analysis Laboratory; 6 Sherman Place, Unit 5102, Storrs, CT 06269-5102 • Phone: 860-486-4274 Fax: 860-486-4562 Location: Union Cottage, Depot Campus, Mansfield
+UConn Soil Nutrient Analysis Laboratory

+6 Sherman Place, Union Cottage, Unit 5102 - Storrs, CT 06269 - (860) 486-4274 - soiltesting.cahnr.uconn.edu

 The PSNT is a relatively new technology, and growers are advised to adopt it gradually.
 Initial use of the test requires minimal investments of time and money when used on a few fields on each farm each year.
 There is no need for larger investments in situations where the test shows that current practices are appropriate.
 Larger investments in the test should be cost-effective in fields where problems (e.g., where soil nitrate concentrations are consistently too high) are detected.
-In 2007, PSNT tests cost \$3 per sample for in-state growers at the UConn Soil Nutrient Analysis Laboratory.
+In 2023, PSNT tests cost \$10 per sample for in-state growers at the UConn Soil Nutrient Analysis Laboratory.